Missouri

 III.
 Expungement, sealing & other record relief

-The waiting period for misdemeanors was reduced from 10 to three conviction-free years after completion of sentence (including payment of any financial obligations), and for felonies from 20 to seven years.
-Id. § 610.140(5).
-In 2021 the waiting periods were further reduced to three years for felonies and one year for misdemeanors.
-See SB 53
+In 2018, the waiting period for misdemeanors was reduced from 10 to three conviction-free years after completion of sentence (including payment of any financial obligations), and for felonies from 20 to seven years.
+See SB 954.
+In 2021 the waiting periods were further reduced to three years for felonies and one year for misdemeanors. §§ 610.140.6(1), (2).
+See SB 53.
+A person must have satisfied all obligations to the court, including payment of fines and restitution, and have no charges pending. §§ 610.140.6(3), (4)

-A person may expunge one felony and two misdemeanors in their lifetime, regardless of the court in which expungement is sought.
-Id. § 610.140(12).
-Several additional offenses were struck from the list of ineligible offenses in 2019 by HB1: property damage in the first degree, stealing, possession of a forging instrumentality, and fraudulent use of a credit device or debit device.
-HB1 also amended § 610.140(1) to make clear that if offenses “were charged as counts in the same indictment or information or were committed as part of the same course of criminal conduct, the person may include all the related offenses” in the petition, regardless of the limits of subsection 12.
+A person may expunge no more than two felony offenses and three misdemeanor offenses, reduced from one felony and two misdemeanors, regardless of the court in which expungement is sought. §§ 610.140.13(1), (2).
+See SB 754.
+The 2018 changes also amended § 610.140.2(3) to make clear that if offenses “were charged as counts in the same indictment or information or were committed as part of the same course of criminal conduct, the person may include all the related offenses” in the petition, regardless of the limits of subsection 13.

 In addition, first-time alcohol-related misdemeanor offenses may be expunged after 10 years (except for those related to driving commercial motor vehicles while under the influence).
 Mo.
-Rev. Stat. § 610.130(1); see also §§ 217.360(3) (person convicted of delivery/concealment of intoxicating liquor may seek to expunge the record, unless delivery/concealment occurred in or about correctional facility); 311.326 (purchase/possession of liquor by a minor, can seek expungement one year after age 21).
+Rev. Stat. § 610.130.1; see also §311.326 (purchase/possession of liquor by a minor, can seek expungement one year after age 21)

 Procedures